Kintsugi

 Looking even more handsome

-Like survivors of war
+Like survivors of war;

-While the wounds remain
+Though the wounds remain

 In the kintsugi of our golden dusk…